-- Toys (Game Boys, balls, noise makers, water guns, replicas of any weapon, etc.) - Obscene or inappropriate reading material. - Cards, dice, or games, which are not a part of a class activity. - Radios, tape players, CD players, walk-mans, i-pods, cameras etc. - Laser lights (pointers) - Other items as deemed disruptive or offensive.
+- Toys (Game Boys, balls, noise makers, water guns, replicas of any weapon, etc.) - Obscene or inappropriate reading material. - Cards, dice, or games, which are not a part of a class activity. - Laser lights (pointers) - Other items as deemed disruptive or offensive.

-BELL SCHEDULE
+REGULAR BELL SCHEDULE